 The grant can be awarded to clubs that have regular practice sessions that last an entire season in private or communal sports facilities in the municipalities of the Metropolitan Area.
 The practices must be instructed, and the young people must be under the age of 20.
 Grant may also be awarded to adult teams (Ltd or registered association), if the Sports Services can't offer training facilities.
 The grant is not awarded for expenses incurred from sports facilities rented from the city.
 The grant is awarded while considering the circumstances of the type of sport in question, the availability of sports facilities and the disposable allowance.
 The grant is meant to be allocated for the activities of young people.

 The grant is for covering the training expenses of the coaches and instructors of sports clubs in Espoo.
-The Training Grant is awarded to coaches working in a club and concerns training courses that are part of the training system of federations as well as training courses organised by SAVAL (Professional Coaches of Finland).
+Grants for education in the field of sports are granted to coaches and instructors for training courses that are part of the training programmes of federations and the Sports Federation of Southern Finland (ESLU).
+When awarding the grants, the City of Espoo will take account of the actual costs of training courses that have taken place in the current year.

 The grant is for covering the expenses incurred from acquiring and preparing orienteering maps for clubs.
 If new maps are prepared, 10 copies must be delivered to the Sports and Exercise Services.